Subalpine Republic: History

 The republic had its capital at Turin.
 On 9 July 1800, it adopted a new flag, which consisted of a red-blue-gold triband (based on the flag of the earlier Republic of Alba).
 Its motto was Liberté, Égalité, which was taken from the French motto Liberté, égalité, fraternité.

 The Subalpine Republic was heavily dependent on France and was never really independent as it was under French military occupation.
 The state was not recognized by the international community.
 Its government changed a number of times during its brief existence, and was made up of the following people:

 Paris introduced French-style reforms within the Subalpine Republic.
 It used the French franc, and also minted its own coins.

-In March 1801, when the Treaty of Luneville ended the war with Austria, Paris resumed its annexation goals, the Piedmontese Army was incorporated into the French Army, and a few months later the administrative management of the region ended up completely in French hands as the Subalpine Gaul.
+In March 1801, when the Treaty of Lunéville ended the war with Austria, Paris resumed its annexation goals, the Piedmontese Army was incorporated into the French Army, and a few months later the administrative management of the region ended up completely in French hands as the Subalpine Gaul.
 Scholars in Paris underlined the resemblance of the Piedmontese language, at time the popular speaking while the Italian language was limited to the universities, with the French language.
 On 4 June 1802, Charles Emmanuel abdicated in favour of his brother Victor Emmanuel I, who was in Cagliari under British naval protection.
 Napoleon took this opportunity to declare the final forfeiture of the old sovereignty over Piedmont, and plans were made to annex it to France.

 The Subalpine Republic ceased to exist on 11 September 1802, when it was divided between the French Republic and the Italian Republic.
 The French Republic annexed the départements of Doire, Marengo, Pô (briefly named "Éridan", after Eridanos), Sesia, Stura, and Tanaro, while the Italian Republic annexed Novara (as the department of Agogna).